Dariarty/Calculator_Qt/README.md

 This application provides convenient and simple way to calculate arithmetic operations. </br>
 App features basic mathematic calculations and supports input from keyboard  </br>
 </br>
-Currently, the input is evaluated as a Javascript code using Function() Constructor inside QML to calculate mathematical expressions. </br>
+The input expression is evaluated as a JavaScript code using QJSEngine </br>

 ## Screenshots